Java Write to File (with Examples)

 4. Write to Text File with BufferedWriter

-BufferedWriter the simplest way to write the content to a file.
+BufferedWriter the most traditional and simplest way to write the content to a file.
 It writes text to a character-output stream, buffering characters so as to provide for the efficient writing of single characters, arrays, and strings.

-Unless prompt output is required, it is advisable to wrap a BufferedWriter around any Writer whose write() operations may be costly, such as FileWriter and OutputStreamWriter.
+Unless prompt output is required, it is advisable to wrap a BufferedWriter around any Writer whose write() operations may be costly, such as FileWriter and OutputStreamWriter, especially when writing large amounts of data.

-As it buffers before writing, so it results in fewer IO operations, so it improves the performance.
+As it buffers before writing, it results in fewer IO operations, so it improves the performance.

 Path filePath = Path.of("demo.txt");